silnrsi/font-lateef/documentation/source/faq.md

 In the mean time there are two workarounds to consider:
 - Switch to Tabular digits (in the **Advanced** Font dialog)
-- We have added a special Typetuner feature that can be used create a version of the Lateef fonts in which the digit kerning is _disabled_.
-When using those fonts in Microsoft Word the resulting digit spacing will be much nicer than Tabular, but not quite as good as it would be if the application's kerning worked correctly.
+- We have added a special Typetuner feature that can be used to create a version of the Lateef fonts in which the digit kerning is _disabled_.
+When using those fonts in Microsoft Word the resulting digit spacing will be much nicer than Tabular, but not quite as good as it would be if the application’s kerning worked correctly.

 To obtain Lateef fonts with digit kerning disabled:
 - Go to [TypeTuner Web](https://typetunerweb.languagetechnology.org/ttw/fonts2go.cgi)
-- Select the Lateef font and click "Select Features"
+- Select the Lateef font and click “Select Features”
-- Find the feature named "Disable digit kerning (see FAQ)" and set it to "True"
+- Find the feature named “Disable digit kerning (see FAQ)” and set it to “True”
-- If desired, fill in the "Font name suffix" field
+- If desired, fill in the “Font name suffix” field
-- Click "Get tuned font" to download a package of Lateef fonts with the digit kerning disabled for use in Microsoft Word.
+- Click “Get tuned font” to download a package of Lateef fonts with the digit kerning disabled for use in Microsoft Word.
 - Unpack the resulting zip and install the fonts it contains.

 ### *What are the differences between the **Lateef** and **LateefGR** fonts?*

 The most obvious difference is that **Lateef** only provides OpenType support and **LateefGR** only provides Graphite support.
 For a complete list of the differences between **Lateef** version 1.001 and **LateefGR**, you can read the [Release announcements](https://software.sil.org/lateef/news/).

-The most recent version of **Lateef** (beginning with version 2.000) is an OpenType font that includes all the kerning support that was included in **LateefGR** (and more).
+**Lateef** (starting with version 2.000) is an OpenType font that includes all the kerning support that was included in **LateefGR** (and more).
 It also includes many more characters than were in **LateefGR** and **Lateef** version 1.001.

 ### *What characters are included with this release?*